RmdanJr/RmdanJr/README.md

 ### Hello there 👋

 This is Hassan Ramadan.
-Senior computer science student who cares about software engineering principles, self-taught software developer, competitive programmer, and technology passionate.
+A computer science graduate who cares about software engineering principles, self-taught software developer, competitive programmer, and technology enthusiast.

 📫 How to reach me: